WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings.md

 title: Data binding
 ---

-{% comment %}
-	The open and close brackets { { ... } } used in RmlUi's data binding syntax interferes with the Liquid templating language in Jekyll.
-We turn off Liquid processing by enabling raw mode for the entire document.
-{% endcomment %}

-{% raw %}

-RmlUi features a model-view-controller (MVC) approach through data bindings.
+APUI features a model-view-controller (MVC) approach through data bindings.
 This is a powerful approach for responding to changes in the data, or in reverse, updating data based on user actions.

-In the approach taken in RmlUi, the MVC terms have the following meaning.
+In the approach taken in APUI, the MVC terms have the following meaning.

 - `Model`  The data model is the interface between the user data through data variables, and the views and controllers assigned to the model.
 - `View`  Data views are used to present a data variable in the document by different means.